pgmodeler/pgmodeler/README.md

 * [Change] Minor adjustments on window title buttons for model export and database import forms.
 * [Change] Improvement on connection config form. pgModeler now ask to save/update unsaved connection if the user forgot to.
 * [Change] Minor update sql syntax highlighting configuration file.
+* [Fix] Minor fix on CLI menu to add new export modes.
+* [Fix] Fixed a crash dealing with duplicated columns on a table.
+* [Fix]  Fixed bug when deleting tables and fk relationships together.
 * [Fix] Fix bug related to geometry type.
 * [Fix] Minor fix on logical expressions evaluation on SchemaParser.
 * [Fix] Minor fix on model export when showing the name of objects being exported.